seguyy/seguyy/README.md

 # Hi 👋 I am Següy

 ## About Me
-I am a Full-Stack Engineer, currently looking for my next opportunity in tech.
+I am a Software Engineer, currently looking for my next opportunity in tech.
 I previously worked at [Google](https://github.com/google), [Facebook](https://github.com/facebook) and [Adobe](https://github.com/adobe).
 I have an extensive experience in Trust and Safety, Commerce and Cloud fields.

 ### I code with: